-Dr. Rothschild provides individual child therapy, family sessions, and parent/caregiver training for children and teens.
+Dr. Rothschild provides individual therapy, family sessions, and parent/caregiver training for children (ages 6+), teens, and young adults.
 Dr. Rothschild works collaboratively with a child's entire support team including caregivers, families, school staff, and other professionals, and spends time outside of therapy sessions consulting with team members, responding to messages from families, and creating visual resources for families.

-Parent/Caregiver Training and Psychoeducation: Parents/caregivers learn about various topics (e.g., neurodiversity, mental health diagnoses, attachment based parenting approaches, neuroscience and the brain-body connection) and learn skills and strategies to respond effectively to their child's behavior in a way that fosters and repairs their relationship with their child.
+Parents/caregivers learn about various topics (e.g., neurodiversity, mental health diagnoses, attachment based parenting approaches, neuroscience and the brain-body connection) and learn skills and strategies to respond effectively to their child's behavior and anxiety in a way that fosters and repairs their relationship with their child while meeting their child's needs.

 ADHD